-While we primarily think of “worship” as a session at church, and Foster places it in his corporate disciplines section, worship needs to be engaged as a discipline in our closets and in our corporate experiences.
+While we primarily think of “worship” as a session at church, and Foster places it in his corporate disciplines section, worship needs to be engaged in our corporate experiences and—as a discipline in our closets.

 “As we worship… giving careful attention to the details of God’s actions and to his ‘worthiness’, the good we adore enters our minds and hearts to increase our faith and strengthen us to be as He is.”